Lucas Oil Speedway: Speedway Dirt Oval

 Wheatland Raceway or Lucas Oil Speedway (aka The Diamond of Dirt Tracks) is a 3/8 mi semi-banked oval with a clay surface.
 The oval is 400 ft wide, 4000 ft long, and 12 ft of banking.
 The interior of the oval is capable of holding 90000000 gal if it were watertight.

 Offroad dirt track

 The off-road course at the Lucas Oil Wheatland Complex is 1.3 mi long with seven left-hand turns and 2 right-hand turns, with large jumps.
 The Lucas Oil Off Road Racing Series held races on the circuit from 2015 until the series folded after the 2020 season (and it was on the tentative 2021 schedule.
 The May 21, 2019 event was cancelled after severe weather caused some damage to the facility.

 Racing boat facility

-Lucas Lake, the artificial lake includes a drag boat course for drag racing race boats.
+Lake Lucas, is an artificial lake that was purpose-built to be a drag boat course for drag racing boats.
 It is the world's first artificial lake built for drag boat racing.
+The lake is 4000 ft long, 400 ft wide, and 8 ft deep.